i-e-b/node-sameValuesAs/README.md

 --------
 * Considers `null` and `undefined` to be equal
 * Compares the contents of arrays regardless of order (even if the children are object)
+* Throws an error if the objects don't match and tells you the first difference
 * Considers a property with an empty array to equal a missing property

 That last one should be explained: